Need a Small Loan in Hawaii? Legal Payday Alternatives & Installment Options

 - If one product type is restricted in your state, other alternatives may still be available depending on lender participation and eligibility.

-Consumers in Hawaii should verify the exact product structure, cost, term, and current state rules before proceeding.
+Traditional payday lending was replaced by Hawaiiâs installment-lender framework.
+Borrowers should verify the exact product structure, cost, term, and current licensing before accepting an offer.

 - State regulator: Hawaii Division of Financial Institutions